wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/pipes-and-filters.md

 ## Introduction to Pipes and Filters EIP

-The Pipes and Filters EIP breaks down a large task into smaller subsets of independent steps that are chained together.
-This is useful when a sequence of processing steps are required to perform a single event in an integration scenario.
+The Pipes and Filters EIP breaks down a large task into smaller subsets of independent steps chained together.
+This is useful when a sequence of processing steps is required to perform a single event in an integration scenario.
 The main use case of this EIP is to maintain independence and flexibility between each processing step.

 !!! info
     For more information, see the [Pipes and Filters](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html) documentation.